 Not available for this program

 Enjoy the flexibility of online learning, which allows you to participate in class activities, assignments and discussions on your schedule, from anywhere.
 Experience cutting-edge technology and a supportive, diverse learning community.

 CPG Executive Director, Capitol Guardianship Services, Olympia, Wa.

 Gain the foundational knowledge and skills necessary to manage the health care needs of older adults and individuals with acute or chronic diseases or disabilities.

 Examine aging from multiple perspectives: the individual, family and society.
 Develop knowledge that will help you better serve older adults in a variety of contexts.

-Gain an understanding of the U.S. legal system, and explore the essential skills and knowledge needed in the paralegal field, including legal theory and reasoning.
+Gain an understanding of the U.S. legal system and explore the major aspects of court systems, hearings, trials, laws and legal theory.